 When you sign up, you will be provided with an online form that you can fill out in your own time.
 When you complete it, BetterHelp will match you with the therapist or counselor who is best equipped to support your needs.
 If you ever wish to change counselors in the future for any reason, you can easily do so.

 BetterHelp offers a number of ways to connect with your therapist.
 You can choose to have your sessions through audio chat, video chat, or text messaging.

 You have the option of changing how you connect with your therapist from session to session as well.
-This is incredibly helpful for busy moms who don’t always have the privacy to connect through a phone or video chat.
+This is incredibly helpful for busy moms who don’t always have the time or a quiet space to connect through a phone or video chat.

 You may opt to normally have your sessions through a video call.
 But for those times when you can’t find anyone to watch your child or baby, you might find the text messaging option helpful so you can still receive the support you need from your counselor.

 During your counseling sessions, your therapist will discuss your challenges, and what you want to achieve with therapy.
 You may wish to discuss postpartum depression, anxiety treatment, communicating with your children, or how to carve out space for your own self-care despite being a busy mother.